 - improve cross-selling,

-- increase placement optimisation,
+- increase placement optimization,

-- capitalise on location-based selling,
+- capitalize on location-based selling,

-- inform assortment optimisation, and
+- inform assortment optimization, and

-- refine in-store behaviour analysis.
+- refine in-store behavior analysis.

 The combined improvements in each of the six areas combined have resulted in the increased sales rates between 8 and 25 percent, a significant motivator for enacting big data practices.

-While most companies have the data to begin using it strategically, just 4 percent of 1,600 businesses surveyed had data strategies and data governance measures in place to realise the commercial and operational benefits of their data.
+While most companies have the data to begin using it strategically, just 4 percent of 1,600 businesses surveyed had data strategies and data governance measures in place to realize the commercial and operational benefits of their data.